steedos/help/en-us/api/auth.md

 }
 ```

-After logging out，you can not use the `userId` and `token` for subsequent authenticated requests, otherwise , the response will be 'Session Expired' .
+After logging out，you can not use the `userId` and `authToken` for subsequent authenticated requests, otherwise , the response will be 'Session Expired' .

 #### Authenticated Calls